Windows Phone 7: Search

 Microsoft's hardware requirements stipulate that every device running Windows Phone 7 must have a dedicated Search button on the front of the device that performs different actions.
 Pressing the search button while an application is open allows users to search within applications that take advantage of this feature; for example, pressing Search in the People hub lets users search their contact list for specific people.
 This has been changed in Windows Phone 7.5 however – as the search button is reserved for Bing – so applications that previously used this feature (such as the Marketplace) now include soft search buttons.

 In other cases, pressing the Search button will allow the user to perform a search of web sites, news, and map locations using the Bing application.

 Windows Phone also has a voice recognition function, powered by TellMe, which allows the user to perform a Bing search, call contacts or launch applications simply by speaking.
 This can be activated by pressing and holding the phone's Start button.

 Bing is the default search engine on Windows Phone handsets due to its deep integration of functions into the OS (which also include the utilization of its map service for location-based searches and queries).
 However, Microsoft has stated that other search engine applications can be used.

 Aside from location-based searches, Bing Maps on Windows Phone 7 also provide turn-by-turn navigation service to Windows Phone users, and Local Scout shows interest points such as attractions and restaurants in the nearby area.
 Bing Audio also allows the user to match a song with its name, while Bing Vision allows the user to read barcodes, QR codes, and tags.

 Office suite

 The Office hub organizes all Microsoft Office apps and documents.
 Microsoft Office Mobile provides interoperability between Windows Phone and the desktop version of Microsoft Office.
 Word Mobile, Excel Mobile, PowerPoint Mobile, OneNote Mobile, and SharePoint Workspace Mobile allow most Microsoft Office file formats to be viewed and edited directly on a Windows Phone device.

-Microsoft Office can also open files from SkyDrive and Office 365, as well as files stored locally on the phone.
+Microsoft Office can also open files from OneDrive and Office 365, as well as files stored locally on the phone.
 Office files on Windows Phone 7 are sorted by tiles: Word documents (blue tile), Excel spreadsheets (green tile), PowerPoint presentations (red tile), and OneNote documents (purple tile).